UpInStratosphere/LC-Bank/Algo_notes/Graph.md

 - DFS will keep traverse down a path until the current node's has no more unprocessed neighbor nodes.
 Path will go down whenever possible, only comes back and explore next neighbor once all of the previous neighbor's paths are finished.
     - the different paths will be explored from bottom up.

-- running DFS on all nodes in an undirected graph will visit each nodes only once, and can group the nodes into disjointed components.
+- running DFS on all nodes in a graph will visit each nodes only once, and can group the nodes into disjointed components.
 There may be one or more disjointed components in an undirected graph.
     - whenever the current visiting node is marked as visited, it means it is already placed in the current component OR been put in a prior component.
 The point is that the current node is already processed and should not processed again BECAUSE the function that processed the current node the first time will process all of the current node's neighbors.

 - running DFS on a source node and target node will let us determine if src node is connected to target(whether two are in the same connected component).